 Becoming Welcoming & Affirming has key parts that are somewhat linear.
-Therefore, taking assessment of your faith community's culture and personality, its theological roots, and likely pace with Welcoming roadblocks
+Therefore, taking assessment of your faith community's culture and personality, its theological roots, and likely pace with Welcoming roadblocks is vital.

 The Planning the Route portion of this Toolkit is designed to help lay the groundwork needed before beginning public educational work.
 This cannot be overemphasized.
-The Toolkit offers information, preparatory ma-2.
-A journey of becoming Welcoming & terials and background information on relationship-building, storytelling, conflict resolution, assessment tools, worksheets, and the Welcoming Journey outline.
+The Toolkit offers information, preparatory materials and background information on relationship-building, storytelling, conflict resolution, assessment tools, worksheets, and the Welcoming Journey outline.